denten-books/plain-text/5-chapter.md

 mechanisms of private identity formation, remembrance, and nostalgia.
 To mimic Derrida here, we could say that his collection is a recollection---it is not a house, but a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
-This chapter is about a type a house, where the librarians of the self commonly make a home.
+This chapter will be about one such domicile, where the librarians of the self commonly make a home.

 ### 5.2 Media Being